pesto-students/exercises-batch-8/README.md

       return substituteVal(val, 0, 10)
     }
   ```

+I believe that the `Snippet-1` is much more understandable as well as testable since the design of the program is basically a single function which will act as an interface for the consumer.
+Moreover it follows a design principle of composability of independent units i.e functions and referential transparency as the functions such as

+In the `Snippet-2` the logic within each function is

+(tldr)

   **5) Describe the difference between the two tests below.
 Which one is ideal and WHY?**